 - Perform other technical tasks as directed.

-- Experience with Solr or ElasticSearch.
+- Experience or familiarity with Solr or ElasticSearch.

 NO PHONE CALLS PLEASE AA/EOE/M/F/Vet/Disabled